leangjia/blender_docs/manual/video_editing/sequencer/properties/strip.rst

    Mode of blending strip with lower channels.
 Opacity
    Set the opacity (alpha) of the strip.
-   This value, when animated and with the :menuselection:`View --> Show F-Curves` option turned on, it's drawn on the strip as a dark section that follows the animation curve.
+   This value, when animated and with the :menuselection:`View --> Show F-Curves` option turned on, is drawn on the strip as a dark section that follows the animation curve.

 Transform